MaximRouiller/blog.decayingcode.com/source/_posts/remove-the-x-from-internet-explorer-and-chrome-input-type-search.md

 <input type="search" />
 ```

 That `X` is not part of Bootstrap or any other CSS framework.
 It's built-in the browser.
+To be more precise, Chrome and IE10+.

 The only way to remove it is to apply something like this: